 The domesticated reindeer of Eurasia are herded by people living in Arctic regions.
 These reindeer provide food, clothing, and even shelter for the people with whom their lives are intertwined.
 Clement Moore’s famous story, ‘Twas the Night Before Christmas’ was written in 1837 at a time when the people of Lapland, in northern Finland, would have been using reindeer to draw large sleighs or sledges, just as other people might use horses.

 Unlike other members of the deer family, both male and female caribou and/or reindeer have antlers during part of the year.
 Large bucks begin developing antlers in March.
 The antlers of adult males may reach lengths of three to four feet and will be dropped by early November.
-Young males develop much smaller racks and will not lose their antlers until the following February.
+Young males develop much smaller racks, which are occasionally retained as long as the following February.
 The antlers of adult females are of similar size to those of young males.
 A doe will begin to develop her antlers in June and carry them until the following April or May.
 Timing of antler loss in females usually coincides with the birth of their young.
 Based on this timing, it is clear that Santa’s reindeer must either be young males or adult females rather than adult males, because the larger males do not have antlers by Christmas time!

 Reindeer can move at different speeds from the most common slow trot to a rapid gallop that can reach speeds of up to forty-nine miles per hour over short bursts.
 A unique characteristic of this animal is a clicking sound that is made by tendons moving over bones in the feet.
 They are excellent swimmers but have never been known to fly.

-Suzanne B. McLaren is the Collection Manager in the Section of Mammals and Chair of Collections for Carnegie Museum of Natural History.
+Suzanne B. McLaren is the Collection Manager in the Section of Mammals at Carnegie Museum of Natural History.
 She lives on the Northside with her husband Andy.
 Museum employees are encouraged to share their unique experiences from working at the museum.